 Debit Accounts: Each student has an individual debit account established for his/her own personal use.
 Because of the parameters of the cafeteria computer program, family members cannot share accounts.
-Using another student's account for any reason is stealing, which is a major violation of the discipline code.
+Using another student's account for any reason is stealing, which is a Major Infraction, and will be addressed according to the Disciplinary Procedures (see Section M.3.3).